-As discussed in question 3, the Ministry is the supervisory and regulatory authority responsible for implementing, monitoring and enforcing the Competition Law.
-In addition to the enactment of the Thresholds Regulations in 2016, the Ministry has also established a Competition Committee, which is tasked with the day-to-day enforcement and development of the Competition Law.
+The Ministry of Economy (Ministry) is the supervisory and regulatory authority responsible for implementing, monitoring and enforcing the Competition Law, whereby the conduct of any form of economic activity or holding of intellectual property rights by a natural or legal person in the UAE that affects competition inside the UAE, or occurs outside the country but has the ability to affect competition in the country, requires the approval of the Ministry.
+The Ministry has also established a Competition Committee, which is tasked with the day-to-day enforcement and development of the Competition Law.
 This Competition Committee has been formed and is operational.
-To date, we understand that a few merger control filings (and decisions related thereto) have been made.
-Failure to seek the Ministry's approval in relation to such transaction will result in a fine of up to 5 per cent of annual turnover.
+To date, many merger control filings (and resolutions related thereto) have been made.
+Failure to seek the Ministry's approval in relation to this transaction will result in a fine of up to 5 per cent of annual turnover.
 Applications must be made at least 30 days prior to the proposed date of a relevant transaction taking place, after which the Ministry must respond to the request within 90 days, or 135 days if additional information had been requested as part of the approval process.